trinodb/trino/presto-docs/src/main/sphinx/connector/kudu.rst

 Known limitations
 -----------------

--  Only lower case table and column names in Kudu are supported
+-  Only lower case table and column names in Kudu are supported.
 -  Using a secured Kudu cluster has not been tested.